ongcamxuong/BLEGateway/README.md

 - So far, testing has been done with a TI SensorTag.

 ## License
-(LICENSE.md) and some of the used libraries are released under different licenses.
+[GNU General Public License v3.0 LICENSE](LICENSE) and some of the used libraries are released under different licenses.